 - NOX sensors

 6.7 Cummins at 200k Miles

-If you can find a clean example with 200k miles on the clock make sure to inspect the undercarriage, frame, axles and all fluids i.e brake, oil and water.
+If you can find a clean example with 200k miles on the clock make sure to inspect the undercarriage, frame, axles, and all fluids i.e brake, oil, and water.
 Forget about the mileage for a while and make sure to inspect the frame of the truck around all the holes in the frame for rust.
-Trucks that has been regularly exposed to salt and snow will suffer from frame rot and undercarriage rust.
+Trucks that have been regularly exposed to salt and snow will suffer from frame rot and undercarriage rust.

-A few items that needs to be inspected at 200k miles are:
+A few items that need to be inspected at 200k miles are: